Reducing Docker Image Size for Frontend Containers: Production-First Optimization Guide

 Isolate build-time operations from runtime delivery using explicit stages.
 The builder stage installs dependencies, verifies lockfiles, and executes framework-specific compilation.
 The runtime stage copies only the compiled dist/ directory and essential static assets.

-Implement deterministic COPY directives with explicit ownership and permission flags.
-Use COPY --from=builder --chown=nginx:nginx /app/dist /usr/share/nginx/html.
-Validate artifact integrity immediately after the build phase.
-This prevents silent corruption during layer transitions.
+Use COPY --from=builder --chown=nginx:nginx /app/dist /usr/share/nginx/html to transfer only compiled assets with correct ownership in a single layer.
+Validate artifact integrity immediately after the build phase to prevent silent corruption during layer transitions.

 Proper layer ordering is critical for cache efficiency.
 Refer to Docker Layer Caching for Full-Stack Applications when structuring dependency installation steps.
 Isolating lockfile copies from source code preserves cache hits across commits.